 Calendula is useful for nearly any condition involving the skin.
-It is used as a first aid treatment for any damage to the skin including cuts and burns.
+It's used as a first aid treatment for skin damage including cuts and burns.
 It's even useful for muscle damage under the skin like sprains and strains.

 Its anti-fungal actions are significant as well and are extremely useful for both external fungal infections like athletes foot, as well as internal ones like candida.

 Its emmenagogue actions make it a useful treatment for a variety of female reproductive disorders and is generally considered a menstrual normaliser.

 Calendula is mainly used topically in the form of a salve, or cream, but can also be taken internally as a liquid extract, or herbal tea.
 The majority of the medicinal components are lipid soluble though, which means that the most effective extraction will be either a lipid or an alcoholic extraction rather than water.

 *sometimes just the petals are used

 - Still compiling research.